THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 After introducing your puppy to the crate, begin feeding them regular meals nearby.
 This will help create a positive association.
 If your puppy’s feeling more confident, start slowly pushing their food bowl into the entrance of the crate, moving it a bit further back each time until they’re comfortable eating their meals fully inside the crate.

 Once your puppy’s begun eating comfortably inside the crate, you can close the door behind them.
 When they’ve finished eating, open it again.
 After every successful feeding, increase the amount of time they spend in the crate.
+It is important to consider how fast the food will be consumed otherwise the puppy may finish eating in a few seconds reducing the time of feeding in the crate.

 3) How To Teach Your Puppy To Spend More Time in Their Crate :